Contemplative - Based Trauma and Resiliency Training

 Gaea Logan, LPC-S, CGP, FAGPA

 Gaea is a seasoned clinician who has offered contemporary psychoanalytic psychotherapy to individuals, couples, and groups as well as clinical consultation and supervision for almost forty years.
 She concurrently holds an LPC license in the State of Colorado and is an approved clinical supervisor LPC-S in the State of Texas.
 She is a Certified Group Psychotherapist, a Fellow of the American Group Psychotherapy Association, and an alumna of the Harvard Refugee Trauma Global Mental Health Program.She is certified by the Denver Psychoanalytic Society in the area of Adult Psychodynamic Psychotherapy and is a candidate at The Institute for Contemporary Psychoanalysis in Los Angeles.
 Along with Dr Patricia Tollison, she co-developed the evidence-based trauma protocol, Contemplative Based Trauma and Resiliency Training which has been adapted for utilization throughout the Middle East and Africa, UNICEF, UNRWA, WHO, Save the Children, and most recently Boulder Valley Care Network.
 In recognition of clinical excellence, social justice and international humanitarian outreach, Gaea was awarded by the Four Corners Regional Group Psychotherapy Society for Visionary Leadership and Group Innovation in 2019.
 She is also the 2015 recipient of the Social Responsibility Award of the American Group Psychotherapy Association.
+In 2022, Gaea collaborated with university leadership at the State Pedagogical University in Vinnytsia, Ukraine to initiate the International Institute for Trauma Studies, providing training for clinicians working in the field of trauma.

 Patricia Tollison, PhD, CGP